child right in India

 - Implementing Emergency Preparedness and Response Plan to guide all Save the Children employees and implementing partners while preparing for and responding to emergencies.
 Responding to affected children & families with food, aid, water, and essential items, Rehabilitating affected children & families.

 - Creating a framework for underprivileged children to not only survive but thrive.

 We are aware of various atrocities that take place against children; it is, therefore, imperative to legally safeguard them.
 Human Rights, at times, falls short wherein protection of children is concerned, worldwide; hence, children need more than just the basic Human Rights to protect their vulnerabilities.

 The rights described in the Convention have been explained through the following fundamentals in reference to the articles.
 Articles cover all aspects of a child’s life and outline the civil, political, economic, social and cultural rights that all children are entitled to.
 It also highlights the responsibility of adults and the government to ensure that all children can enjoy all their rights.

 In reference to the child rights enshrined in the UNCRC ARTICLES 7 AND 8, children are entitled to a name, legally registered with the government, and a nationality.
 They must also have the right to an identity, in the form of a public record which ensures national support and access to social services.

 THE RIGHT TO HEALTH

-In reference to ARTICLES 23 AND 24, children have the right to health that covers medical care and attention, nutrition, protection from ill habits, including drugs.
+In reference to ARTICLES 23 AND 24, of child rights, children have the right to health that covers medical care and attention, nutrition, protection from ill habits, including drugs.
 It also highlights the child’s right to safe working environments.
 The articles also cover access to special care and support for children with special needs, as well as quality health care, which includes drinking water, nutrition, and a safe environment.